LHG-GG/I002C/README.md

 ## v0.4

-This assembly version results from performing two rounds of polishing, as outlined in the procedure from [^1].
+This assembly version results from performing two rounds of polishing, as outlined in the procedure from[^2].
 - Maternal: [Fasta](https://figshare.com/ndownloader/files/46211781?private_link=56295c4b2905cef7187f)
 - Paternal: [Fasta](https://figshare.com/ndownloader/files/46211697?private_link=c8a5045cd96979c86939)

 The v0.4 assembly has a improved QV values, with Maternal at 72.35 and Paternal at 70.97.
-QV values are estimated using hybrid k-mers generated from Pacbio HiFi and MGI WGS data as described in [^2].
+QV values are estimated using hybrid k-mers generated from Pacbio HiFi and MGI WGS data as described in[^3].
 Chromosome wise QV values are listed in an [excel](Data/Assembly) file.

 ## v0.2